 Some Unexpected Publicity

 Nevertheless, in spite of his injury, the youngster was ready for a different kind of adventure.
-Fortunately for him, a couple of days later he felt well enough to join Tara and his parents on national television, on The Today Show.
+Fortunately for him, a couple of days later he felt well enough to participate in a media interview.
+Jeremy happily joined Tara and his parents on national television, on The Today Show.

 Praise For Tara

 This feisty feline, who is typically just as sweet as can be, has won several awards for her bravery.
 In addition, she became the first non-human to be named Grand Marshal for Bakersfield’s Christmas parade in 2014.
-Then later, on January 1st, 2018, Tara and her family rode in the Rose Parade on the Lucy Pet Foundation Paws for Life float honoring several other heroic animals.
+Then later, on January 1st, 2018, Tara and her family were invited to appear in another celebration.
+This time, to ride in the Rose Parade on the Lucy Pet Foundation Paws for Life float honoring several other heroic animals.
 Such worthy praise for a cat that saved a boy being attacked by a dog!

-The young adult dog involved was surrendered by its owners to the local Animal Care Center.
+The owners of the young adult dog involved surrendered the animal to the local Animal Care Center.
 However, after the mandatory 10-day quarantine period for rabies, it was not put up for adoption.
 And, sadly, due to its “vicious” behavior, it was euthanized.

 Together, let’s keep our precious pets healthy, happy and safe!